sighclone/SupplyChainBlockTracker/README.md

-# SupplyCoin
+# SupplyChainBlockTracker
-A cryptocurrency system to track and store information in any supply chain
+A blockchain powered system to track and store information in supply chains with facilites to register members and make purchases.